bravesoftdz/Components-1/README.md

 Components for bonecode software.
-Most of these are wrappers to enable bug fixes and customizing.
+Most of these are wrappers to enable single point bug fixes and customizing.